tgnemecek/core-website/src/collections/pages/coaching.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
   text: >-
-    What do you want to change about your life and work?
-How can you become the great person you've always wanted to be?
-Make us your EXPERT PARTNER--a knowledgable guide on this journey to leading your best life and work.
-We will support you through difficult transitions and give you real-life feedback and the pragmatic tools you'll need to remove obstacles in your way.
+    WHAT do you want to change about your life and work?
+WHY (what are the problems)?
+WHEN will you decide to act?
+HOW can you become the great person you've always wanted to be!

+    LET US HELP!
+Make us your expert partner who guides you through the difficult transition ahead, removing obstacles in your way so you can transform yourself into a powerful holistic leader in every part of your life, work, and relationships.

-    FOR FREE: 1) [Individualized assessment](http://profiles.thecoreporation.com/sample/welcome) of your greatest strength and liability for transitions; 2) Career Compass Report; 3) Instructional videos.
+    FOR FREE: 1) [Assess](http://profiles.thecoreporation.com/sample/welcome) your greatest strength and liability for this transition; 2) Career Compass Report; 3) Instructional videos.

-    LEARN MORE: Send questions via the message link below--OR take a Premium Profile for a comprehensive report about your own work or life transition strengths & weaknesses--and how to improve them.
+    LEARN MORE: Take a Premium Profile for a comprehensive report about your strengths and weaknesses for making a work or life transition (and ways to improve them)....send questions via the message link below to explore how one-on-one CORE Coaching could change the course of your life and work, now and forever.

-    MOVE FAST FORWARD: Attend one of our excellent seminars...sign up for life-changing implementation program...OR click message link to explore how one-on-one CORE Coaching could change the course of your life and work, now and forever.
+    MOVE FAST FORWARD: Attend one of our excellent seminars (Productivity, Stress, Prospering, or the Leading Your Life and Work seminar or 3-month implementation program (descriptions on home page).

     FOR CAREER & LIFE COACHES: We can certify you to enrich your clients with The Balancing Act's holistic processes, programs and profiles.